T145/black-mirror/CONTRIBUTING.md

 ## Adding Adblock Lists

 Reference [this page](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#static-network-filtering) for uBlock on how domains are filtered.
 Be sure the defined rule is able to extract the domains from similar entries.

+# Blocking or allowing specific hosts

+If while using `Black Mirror` you notice certain hosts should be whitelisted to not break something, please follow the given rubric and create an issue or a discussion and document them.
+Those hosts can be put in a list under `data/v2/contrib` and submitted via pull request.
+If they can't be categorized by an existing list feel free to make one.